-Not a simple itinerary but a wine tour in one of the most important wine production areas to experience and taste the Piacenza excellence of the Val d’Arda.
+Not a simple itinerary but a wine tour of one of the most important wine production areas in the Piacenza province, to experience and taste the excellent products of the Val d’Arda territory.

-The first day is dedicated to the discovery of Castell'Arquato, an enchanting medieval village, now recognized as one of the most beautiful villages in Italy.
+The first day is dedicated to the discovery of Castell'Arquato, an enchanting medieval village, now recognized as one of the Most Beautiful Villages in Italy.

-On the third day we conclude the itinerary in Vigolo Marchese, on the bank of the Chiavenna stream, 6 km from Castell’Arquato.
+On the third day, we conclude the itinerary in Vigolo Marchese, on the bank of the Chiavenna stream, 6 km from Castell’Arquato.

 The village preserves a Romanesque basilica with the Monastery of San Giovanni Battista from 1008 and the ruins of La Pusterla, a Roman villa today used as a wine shop.

-Vigoleno is a medieval village that stands on a rocky spur overlooking the Stirone valley in the municipality of Vernasca.
+Vigoleno is a medieval village that stands on a rocky spur overlooking the Stirone Valley in the municipality of Vernasca.
 It is a small town of probable early medieval origin, where the families of Scotti and Pallavicino alternated in a later period.

 The village is also famous for the production of Vin Santo, a particular wine aged for 6/7 years.
 So, to end our wine tour on a sweet note, we recommend visiting a winery to find out how Vin Santo is produced and to savor it in all its peculiarities.